What does a forensic accountant do?

-Forensic accountants or often used as experts in court, to present findings of their investigations in a case.
+Forensic accountants are often used as experts in court, to present findings of their investigations in a case.
 Their expert testimony can be used to help a judge or jury come to a conclusion, make sure settlements are fair, and evaluate whether the conclusions made by the opposition are fair, reasonable and correct.
 That’s why it’s important to find the best forensic accounts for you.

 No matter whether you’re going through a divorce, or you or your company are involved in larger cases, our expert forensic accountants can help you.
 Get in touch with our offices in Manchester and Salford for more information, or send us a message using the form below.